FrancoisSuzeau/Solar-System/README.md

 ### 29/01/2022
 + Implement ship maneuverability
++ Implement speed reducing when approching a body

 ## More in coming ...
 At the end, I will try to render planets and moons proceduraly.
 For now these objects are only textured with static view.
 I will also implements a clicking interactive window when you clik on a planet to show his orbital informations and others.